 Accessibility of Alsace towns

-The bigger cities like Colmar, Strasbourg, and Mulhouse can be reached by train.
+The bigger cities in Alsace, like Colmar, Strasbourg, and Mulhouse can be reached by train.
 They have international connections with Switzerland and Germany, as well as high-speed trains connecting with Paris and Lyon.

-Other towns have a train station, but regional trains are far and few in between.
+Other towns have train stations, but regional trains are far and few in between.
 Sometimes, the train station is located over 2 miles from the walled and medieval city center.

 If you really wish to explore some of the Alsatian villages, your own transport (by car or bike) is your best option.
 Most villages have paid or free parking-lost just outside the town’s center.